- Installation

 Resetting staff member passwords

-To reset a staff member's password, you can use the resetPassword
+To reset a staff member's password, you can use the resetPassword method on the \Igniter\User\Models\User model.
+The method returns the reset password code.

 use Igniter\User\Models\User;